maggiedalke/MITTFlix-ReactJS/README.md

 ## MovieAPI

-Provided to you, there is a MovieAPI, in a MovieAPI.js file, which is already imported for you by default in App.js.

 The MovieAPI has the following methods available:

 - `MovieAPI.getAll()`: This will return to you all the movies in the database.